ronreed/highlight-panel/README.md

 ## See it in Action

-This is what the Custom Highlights Panel looks like after it's been added to your Record Page and configured
+This is what the Custom Highlights Panel looks like after it's been added to your Record Page and configured:

 <p align="center">
 <img src="docs/images/highlight-panel-in-action.gif" width="700" alt="Add Component">